fluffybunnies-h4x/DetectCON2026/README.md

 **Key Takeaways:**
 - Modern AV/EDR solutions **can** be bypassed
 - If researchers can do it, nation-state actors and APTs absolutely can
-- Defense must go beyond relying on a single EDR product
+- Defenders must go beyond relying on EDR

 **Recommended Mitigations:**
 - **Defense-in-depth** – layer your controls